sayanta-nandi/Stone-Paper-Scissor/README.md

-# This is my Local Repo
+# This is my First Project
+This is a game of Stone Papper Scissor that we can play against computer.